-As of both December 31, 2022 and 2021, we had outstanding cross-currency swap contracts with aggregate notional amount of \$3.4 billion that hedge our foreign-currency-denominated debt and related interest payments.
+As of December 31, 2023 and 2022, we had outstanding cross-currency swap contracts with aggregate notional amounts of \$2.7 billion and \$3.4 billion, respectively, that hedge our foreign-currency-denominated debt and related interest payments.
 These contracts effectively convert interest payments and principal repayment of this debt to U.S. dollars from euros, pounds sterling and Swiss francs and are designated for accounting purposes as cash flow hedges.
-A hypothetical 100 basis point adverse movement in interest rates relative to interest rates as of December 31, 2022 and 2021, would have resulted in reductions in the fair values of our cross-currency swap contracts of approximately \$90 million and \$170 million, respectively.
+A hypothetical 100 basis point adverse movement in interest rates relative to interest rates as of December 31, 2023 and 2022, would have resulted in reductions in the fair values of our cross-currency swap contracts of approximately \$100 million and \$90 million, respectively.